gatling/gatling/src/docs/content/reference/extensions/build-tools/sbt-plugin.md

 ```
 Replace `<simulation name>` with the desired name of the simulation you want to start.

+If you are on a CI environment, you don't want to handle interaction with the plugin.
+Most CI tools define the `CI` environment variable, used by the Gatling plugin to disable interactions and run in headless mode.

 If you need the command to wait until the run completes and to fail in case of assertion failures, you can enable:
 ```scala
 Gatling / waitForRunEnd := true
 ```

-If you are on a CI environment, you don't want to handle interaction with the plugin.
-Most CI tools define the `CI` environment variable, used by the Gatling plugin to disable interactions and run in headless mode.
+Here are additional options for this command:
+- `--run-title <title>`: Allows setting a title for your run reports.
+- `--run-description <description>`: Allows setting a description for your run reports summary.

 #### Upload a package manually